giuseppegiuliano1972/EasyCareApplication/README.md

  <br>-HeartRateM: Mobile application which send heart rate average data to the application
  <br>-Easy-Care: React web application
  <br>-EasyCareBe: DJango backend application which manages data persistance

+ Compile Easy-Care: within the directory execute the command: npm i

+ To run Application:

+EasyCareBe:
+    from the directory execute the following command: python manage.py runserver 0.0.0.0:8000

+Easy-Care:
+    from the directory execute the following command: npm start